 Cambria has a lot to offer visitors, including great shopping, beaches, scenery, outdoor recreational activities, and excellent dining spots.
 It is also located a very short drive from the popular Hearst Castle and the elephant seal rookery near San Simeon.

-If you are planning a trip along California’s Central Coast, perhaps as part of a Pacific Coast Highway road trip or a loner California road trip, be sure to consider spending some time in Cambria.
+If you are planning a trip along California’s Central Coast, perhaps as part of a Pacific Coast Highway road trip or a longer California road trip, be sure to consider spending some time in Cambria.
 It is both a great weekend getaway for those of us living in California and a great stop for visitors wanting to explore the Central Coast.
 We’ll share our tips for planning your own trip to Cambria as well as our favorite things to do in Cambria.

 Before we get into things to do in Cambria, we wanted to share all the basic information you need for getting to Cambria CA, getting around, best time to visit, and where to stay.